It truly is captivating and convincing.

 Of course Paradise Pier was equally as exceptional with its boardwalk and impressive line up of attractions, like the Golden Zephyr (very Instagramable) and Mickey's Fun Wheel.
 Both rank fairly tame in the adrenaline sectors but Mickey's wheel also has swinging carriages available, if remaining stagnant and admiring the view isn't your thing.
 There's such a buzz in this area.
 It's teeming with effervescence and liveliness with random performers passing through and a myriad of activity to keep you engaged.
 California Screamin' is a must in my opinion.
 A mammoth rollercoaster spanning along the boardwalk.
 This ride was a lot of fun and definitely gets your heart pumping, there's also a rather nice view from the top, if you manage to focus enough that is.

-If you hadn't noted, California Adventure was my favourite park of the two.
-Overall I enjoyed myself more in this park than the other, but I think that was due to more mature vibes and all without losing the iconic charm and imagination that is Disney.
-It was also on our second day that Mother Nature treated us to one of the most spectacular sunsets.
-It was truly breathtaking, a sky flushed with fiery oranges and fairy floss pinks and all complimented by the flashing lights of the attractions below.
-While this splay of perfection was seemingly enchanting, it still didn't compare to the dusk we stepped out into after having dinner at Peggy Sue's Diner on our way to Las Vegas.
+It was also on our second day that Mother Nature treated us to one of the most spectacular sunsets witnessed during our time abroad.
+It was truly breathtaking, a sky flushed with fiery oranges and fairy floss pinks while complimented by the flashing lights of the attractions on the ground below.
+While this splay of perfection was seemingly enchanting, in terms of shock value it didn't quite compare to the dusk we stepped out into after dining at Peggy Sue's Diner on our way to Las Vegas.

 And on the topic of food, can I just say (and this may be controversial for some) the Mexican food available at Disneyland is beyond delectable.
-Granted there isn't an enormous variety to select from but for us it was the best Mexican we had the entire trip.
+Granted there isn't an enormous variety to select from and from my images it probably doesn't look the most appealing, but for us two Aussie's it was the best Mexican food we had consumed this entire trip.

 facebook // twitter // instagram // pinterest // bloglovin